MIGG-NTU/SeisTomo_Tutorials/_sources/computer/command-lines.rst.txt

 awk
 +++

 `awk <https://man.linuxde.net/awk>`__ is a domain-specific language designed for text processing and typically used as a data extraction and reporting tool.
-It is very convenient to extract certain columns or sections in an ASCII-format file using awk given a specified field separator.
+It is used to extract certain columns or sections in an ASCII-format file given a specified field separator.
 By default, fields are separated by a space.
-We can change that with the --field-separator option, which sets the -F‘S’ variable S to whatever you want it to be, e.g., comma ``,`` semicolon ``;`` dash ``-`` or other describable characters.
-Here are two expamles showing the way that we usually use to extract location, magnitude, and origin time from a common catalogue file.
+We can change that with the --field-separator option, which sets the ``-F``‘S’ variable S to whatever you want it to be.

 .. code-block:: console